stefanprodan/eks-hpa-profile/README.md

 # eks-hpa-profile

 Autoscaling is an approach to automatically scale up or down workloads based on the resource usage.
-By default the Horizontal Pod Autoscaler (HPA) can scale pods based on observed CPU utilization and memory usage.
+In Kubernetes the Horizontal Pod Autoscaler (HPA) can scale pods based on observed CPU utilization and memory usage.
 Starting with Kubernetes 1.7, an aggregation layer was introduced that allows 3rd party applications to extend the Kubernetes API by registering themselves as API add-ons.
 Such an add-on can implement the Custom Metrics API and enable HPA access to arbitrary metrics.